emmprokak/Qt-Citation-Program/README.md

 ### For Windows users:

--Download the zip folder from releases.
+-Download the zip folder from releases (scroll to the top of the page, on the right).

 -Extract the folder anywhere you want.